lizhonggang1984/cs766/README.md

 <img src="display/figure15.png" alt="figure15"/>

-Figure12 Mask-RCNN model performs better than pre-trained model.
+Figure 12 Mask-RCNN model performs better than pre-trained model.
 The mAP for COCO pre-trained model and trained Mask-RCNN model are 0.40 and 0.46, respectively.
 From above images, we can see (a) COCO model fails to detect the red cars in the right of image but (b) our trained model is able to detect it.

 However, the increase of steps and epoch number will significantly increase the running time of the training process.
 In our initial running, we attempted to finish our task in a CPU condor, but that can’t be done within 72 hours limit.
 We found the running time of Mask-RCNN can be significantly reduced by using a GPU device.
 Table 4 showed the running time for CPU and GPU
  <p align="center">